DuckTapeMan35/razer-keyboard-highlighter/README.md

 ./setup.sh
 ```

-Afterwards simply create a config file under `.config/keyboard-razer-highlighter/` (where the script will be placed), details on how a proper config file should look below, in this repository there is also my personal config file as an example.
+Afterwards simply edit the config file under `.config/keyboard-razer-highlighter/` (where the script will be placed), details on how a proper config file should look below, in this repository there is also my personal config file as an example.

 ### Alternative method